Shift Handover Guide

 Create a shift handover report

-Use the Shift Handover Generator to create a structured report with pending tasks, incidents, recommendations and PDF export.
+Use the Shift Handover Generator to create structured reports with equipment status, pending tasks, incidents, recommendations, live preview and PDF export.